Matthew McCloskey

 Matthew Henry McCloskey Jr. (February 26, 1893 – April 26, 1973) was a Philadelphia businessman and Democratic fundraiser who served as United States Ambassador to Ireland from 1962 to 1964.

 Biography

 McCloskey was born in West Virginia, and moved to Philadelphia with his family when he was two years old.
 At the age of 15 he left school and started working in construction; after a few years he started his own company.
-Buildings by the McCloskey Construction Company include the Rayburn House Office Building and District of Columbia Stadium (now RFK Stadium).
+Buildings by the McCloskey Construction Company include the Rayburn House Office Building Philadelphia Convention Hall, the Philadelphia Sheraton Hotel, and District of Columbia Stadium (now RFK Stadium).
+"Matt: A Biography of Matthew H. McCloskey" by Robert J Ehlinger details McCloskey's life story.
+From 1943 to 1948, to help with the World War II efforts, McCloskey & Company built ships at the McCloskey & Company Shipyard in Tampa, Florida.

 Democratic Party

 McCloskey was an active Democrat and was a delegate to the Democratic National Convention in 1936, 1940, 1944 and 1948.
 In 1955, he became Treasurer of the Democratic National Committee, a role he held until 1962.
 He is credited with inventing $100-a-plate fundraising dinners.

 Ambassador to Ireland

 In 1962, McCloskey was appointed ambassador to Ireland by President Kennedy.
 After confirmation by the Senate, he presented his credentials to Irish leaders on July 19, 1962, and had the official title of Ambassador Extraordinary and Plenipotentiary.